Neuromarketing is a powerful sales tactic – here are some practical examples and ways you can use it as a life and health insurance agency.

-The Breakdown of the Brain
+The Two Distinctive Parts of the Brain

+The brain is made of two halves that work together: the left and right hemispheres.
 The left hemisphere is the center of linear thinking such as language, logic, and mathematics.
-The right hemisphere is the center of conceptual thoughts such as art, music, creativity, and inspiration.
+The right hemisphere is the center of conceptual thoughts like creativity and inspiration.

 Image Source: SalesBrain

-The 6 Ways to Stimulate the Old Brain
+Six Ways to Stimulate the Primal Brain

 Image Source: SalesBrain

-An example: “You need to have coverage, but you mentioned the rate you currently have isn’t working.
+In application: “You need to have coverage, but you mentioned the rate you currently have isn’t working.
 Here’s a plan that can offer you similar coverage but at a lesser rate.
 Would you like to learn more about what this plan has to offer you?”

 WARNING: Using contrast verbiage is an easy way to over-promise something and be disingenuous to your prospects and clients.
 Ensure what you’re saying is both doable and true.